 What is the difference between Parang and Machete?

-The main difference between a Parang and a machete is that a Parang has a curved blade while a machete has a more traditional straight edge.
-This slight curve makes the Parang better suited for chopping and slicing than the Machete.
+The main difference between a Parang and a machete is that a Parang has a distinctive curved shape blade while a machete has a more traditional straight edge.
+This slight curve makes the Parang better suited for chopping tool and slicing than the Machete.

 Do I need to sharpen my Parang?